snagaraj0/Hi-C/README.md

 Chr1 pos1 direction1(0 or 16 for Watson/Crick strand) Chr2 pos2 direction2

-Input: Pass SAM file name
+Input: Pass input SAM file name and output text file name
-Output: A file called output_alignment.dat

 Rename this file after the shell script runs if you would like.